Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise 🐕

 The Vizsla Doberman mix needs at least one and a half hours of daily exercise.
-You can split this into several walks throughout the day, though it should be provided some time to run off-lead in a secure and safe space.
-If you fail to give your dog the space to burn off some energy, it will create ways to release pent-up energy, and you may not like what activities it chooses to participate in to burn off that steam.
+You can split this into several walks throughout the day, though they should be provided some time to run off-lead in a secure and safe space.
+If you fail to give your dog the space to burn off some energy, they will create ways to release pent-up energy, and you may not like what activities they choose to participate in to burn off that steam.
 In addition, your dog may pick up barking, howling, or chewing habits that can be very difficult to break.

 Training 🎾